-Factor Items Brand emotional attachment 1.
-I have feelings for the insurance company2 I am fascinated by the insurance company3.
-When choosing insurance, if there is a familiar insurance company, I will choose it 4.
+Fa ctor Items Brand emotional attachment I have feelings for the insurance company.
+I am fascinated by the insurance company.
+When choosing insurance, if there is a familiar insurance company, I will choose it.
 I will collect unique souvenirs from insurance companies.
-5. I will introduce familiar insurance companies to relatives and friends.
+I will introduce familiar insurance companies to relatives and friends.
 Digital Financial Marking type Insurance companies often provide discounts or promotions through the Internet.
 On digital platforms, insurance companies will have preferential activities during certain holidays.
 Insurance company operators will give customers specific discounts on online platforms.
 I will choose to insure because the insurance company has internet marketing discounts, even if the price is still higher than the same industry.
+When there is a renewal discount on the digital platform, I will increase the insurance.